kohler/hotcrp/README.md

 `session.gc_maxlifetime` to 86400 anyway, then edit Code/options.inc to
 set `$Opt["sessionLifetime"]` to the correct session timeout.

-5. Edit MySQL's 'my.cnf' (typical location: `/etc/mysql/my.cnf`) to ensure
+5. Edit MySQL’s my.cnf (typical location: `/etc/mysql/my.cnf`) to ensure
 that MySQL can handle paper-sized objects.
 It should contain something like this: